-VPI’s trademark rubber platter washer and delrin threaded clamp are included too, to help flatten warps in your treasured vinyl pressings and the periphery belt drive approach makes the deck easy to get running, simply site the motor in the plinth’s cut-out and pop the belt on.
-Each pulley (for 33 and 45rpm) also has three grooves, to help fine tune speed settings.
+VPI’s trademark rubber platter washer and delrin threaded clamp are included too, to help flatten warps in your treasured vinyl and the periphery belt drive approach makes the deck easy to get running, simply site the motor in the plinth’s cut-out and pop the belt on.
+Each pulley (for 33 and 45rpm) has three grooves for fine tuning speed settings.

-Of course the icing on the new model’s cake is it’s Harry designed HW-40 isolation feet.
+Of course the icing on the new model’s cake is Harry’s HW-40 designed isolation feet.
 Not only do these look much better than the outgoing model’s flowerpot men like shoes, they also elevate the deck’s performance thanks to how their foam and rubber internals absorb unwanted vibrations.
 Current VPI owners can fear not too, as these are available as upgrades to existing decks for £400 a set.

 The 300rpm outboard motor has also been updated and resides in a beefed up brushed alloy case with tidier internal wiring, that makes the whole rig look pure class in black and silver, matching the MOON amp perfectly.